gigindia/bootstrap.sh/README.md

-# devops.sh
+# bootstrap.sh
-A collection of minimal scripts to manage DevOps in a startup/self-hosted environment.
+A collection of minimal scripts to manage various operations in a startup/self-hosted environment.